Israel pours cold water on big-power talks with Iran

 Asked if the June 18-19 Moscow talks might prove conclusive, Yaalon said: “Let’s hope. ...The Iranians are working to buy time, to hoodwink the Western world and to continue spinning (uranium) centrifuges toward a military capability.”

-Iran says it is stockpiling enriched uranium only for a future network of nuclear power plants and to make isotopes for cancer treatments.

-Though Israel is reputed to have the Middle East’s only atomic arsenal, many international experts, including the top U.S. military officer, General Martin Dempsey, have voiced doubt in the ability of its conventional forces to deliver lasting damage to Iran’s dispersed and well-defended nuclear facilities.
+Though Israel is reputed to have the region’s only atomic arsenal, many international experts, including the top U.S. military officer, General Martin Dempsey, have voiced doubt in the ability of its conventional forces to deliver lasting damage to Iran’s dispersed and well-defended nuclear facilities.

 That has given rise to speculation that Israel is involved in a recent rash of anti-Iran sabotage, including cyber-warfare.